 PE is a reduced version of windows designed to boot off CD/DVD media

 on the widest range of hardware.
-Macrium v5 enables either PE3.1 or PE4, based on Windows 7 Service Pack 1 and the windows 8 kernel respectively.
+Macrium v5 enables either PE3.1, PE4 and PE 5, based on the Windows 7 Service Pack 1, Windows 8 and Windows 8.1 kernels respectively.

 Note: Historically, PE was prebuilt by Macrium.
 However, due to a global licensing change, the PE components are now downloaded from Microsoft and the rescue environment is built locally.
 This is an automated process, running as required by the rescue media wizard.

-You have the choice of PE3.1 or PE4, defaulting to PE3.1 unless you are running windows 8 (server 2012).
+You have the choice of PE3.1, PE4 and PE5 defaulting to PE3.1 unless you are running Windows 8/Windows 8.1 in which case the default is PE5.
 We suggest you stick with the defaults unless you have good reason not to.